Calumt932/Anonymous-Design-Project/README.md

 # Anonymous-Design-Project
 ## Download the "Computational Methods And Modelling" Folder, Do Not Modify The Content.
-To start the GUI, run main.py
+To start the GUI, run main.py.
+Make sure you have the packages needed installed.

 ## Graphical User Interface Guide